KimTholstorf/zerotier-scripts/README.md

     -s=, --silent=
             (TRUE | FALSE) OPTIONAL.
 Default value is FALSE and output status to to console.
-            NOTE: The file will be overwritten at each run
-            NOTE: Be sure to run ths script with sudo if you are writing to a file outside your oen HOMEDIR.
+            NOTE: --silent can't be combined with --verbose.
+It's either or.

     -v=, --verbose=
             (TRUE | FALSE) OPTIONAL.
 Default value is FALSE and only output status to to console.
-            When set to TRUE the script end with outputting the content of the OITPUTFILE to console.
+            NOTE: --verbose can't be combined with --silent.
+It's either or.

 PREREQUISITES:
     APPLICATIONS: curl , jq
 ```
-or alternatively just edit the script variables in the section at line 88 to avoid the need for any runtime parameters.
+or alternatively just edit the script variables in the section at line 87 to avoid the need for any runtime parameters.
 * `APIKEY` is your API Access Token from the [my.zerotier.com](https://my.zerotier.com/) Account page.
 * `OUTPUT` /path/to/dir/and/filename.zt
-* `TLD` is the top-level domain that will be added to create a FQDN out of the networkname and shortname - i.e shortname.networkname.tld (server.office.zt).
+* `TLD` is the top-level domain that will be added to create a FQDN out of the networkname and shortname - i.e membwer-shortname.networkname.tld (server.office.zt).

 ### TODO:
 * ~~Handle shortnames with space (change or remove it).~~ *fixed in 0.5: spaces will be replaced with a "-"*